-“Work smarter not harder” That’s a phrase that’s belted out pretty much everywhere from motivational literature to lunchroom conversations, but what is rarely explained is the process.
+The phrase “work smarter not harder” is pretty much used in motivational literature and conversations, but what is rarely explained is the process.
 What does it really mean to work smarter?
-Does it entail taking the path less taken or avoiding the path entirely?

-To cut to the chase, working smart basically means figuring out what your strengths are and building a network around you to build upon those in order to reach goals in the quickest and most efficient way possible.
+Figuring out what your strengths are and building a network around you in order to reach goals in the quickest and most efficient way possible is one way to work smarter, here’s more.

 1. Begin Your Day by Utilizing a Priority Pyramid: